 What Glassmkr is

 Glassmkr is monitoring for people who run their own hardware.
-Three tools, one philosophy: collect what actually breaks physical servers, alert on the priorities that matter, and don't pretend the solution is a cloud APM that was never designed for this workload.
+One philosophy: collect what actually breaks physical servers, alert on the priorities that matter, and don't pretend the solution is a cloud APM that was never designed for this workload.

 Where this came from

-The team behind Glassmkr has spent a decade operating bare metal infrastructure across 67 global locations.
+Glassmkr is built and maintained by one operator in Prague.
+The day job is a decade of running bare metal infrastructure at scale on multiple continents.
 Every alert, every threshold, every diagnostic in the product comes from real operational experience.
-The 38 alert rules are not theoretical coverage; they are the things we have been woken up by.
-The IPMI parsing handles vendor quirks because we have hit them.
+The 62 alert rules are not theoretical coverage.
+They are the things that have woken me up.
+The IPMI parsing handles vendor quirks because I have hit them.
 The RAID degradation detection fires on member loss rather than performance because that is the one you actually care about at 3 AM.

-We built Glassmkr over the first four months of 2026.
-Every feature decision, every rule priority, every dashboard layout was driven by either our own production pain or feedback from early users running it.
-We do not build features we have not encountered.
-We do not write checks for failure modes that do not exist.
+I built Glassmkr over the first four months of 2026.
+Every feature decision, every rule priority, every dashboard layout was driven by production pain on my own infrastructure.
+I do not build features I have not encountered.
 Opinionated coverage beats configurable generality when the goal is catching real problems before they become outages.

 The architecture

 Your server runs Crucible as a systemd service.
-Every 5 minutes it gathers SMART attributes for every drive, IPMI sensor readings, RAID array state, per-core CPU (not just aggregate, the per-core breakdown that catches IRQ pinning and single-threaded saturation), memory and swap, network interface stats, filesystem state, security posture, and pending updates.
-It pushes this snapshot over HTTPS to Forge.
+Every 60 seconds it gathers SMART attributes for every drive, IPMI sensor readings, RAID array state, per-core CPU (not just aggregate, the per-core breakdown that catches IRQ pinning and single-threaded saturation), memory and swap, network interface stats, filesystem state, security posture, and pending updates.
+It pushes this snapshot over HTTPS to Dashboard.

-Forge evaluates the 38 alert rules against the snapshot, compares it to history, and either fires new alerts or closes resolved ones.
+Dashboard evaluates the 62 alert rules against the snapshot, compares it to history, and either fires new alerts or closes resolved ones.
 Each alert is assigned a priority level: P1 for data loss imminent, P2 for service-impacting, P3 for degrading, P4 for informational.
 Alert cards include evidence links, diagnostic commands, and recent trend data.
 Notifications go to Slack, Telegram, or email.

 Pricing

-The agent (Crucible) and the AI tools (Bench) are MIT licensed and free.
+The agent (Crucible) is MIT licensed and free.
 Always.

-Forge Free covers up to 3 servers, all 38 alert rules, 7-day history, and all notification channels.
+Dashboard Free covers up to 3 servers, all 62 alert rules, 7-day history, and all notification channels.
 If that is enough for your setup, you are done.

-Forge Pro is $3/node/month.
+Dashboard Pro is $3/node/month with the first 3 nodes free.
 You get longer history, the AI health analysis, more notification routing options, and priority support.
 There is no per-metric surcharge, no alert-volume tiering, and no cloud-scale pricing math.
-You pay for the nodes you have.
+You pay for the nodes you have, minus the first three.

 Start